SiwonP/huffman_C/README.md

 Here is an implementation of the Huffman compression algorithm from scratch.

-To build the project, just type `make build` in your terminal and it will compile the project under a `huffman` executable

 ## Explanation of the implementation

 ### Reading the given file